What to Know About Injuries in NFL

 It takes time, experience, and practice to really get a feel for how injuries impact NFL players, teams and outcomes.

-We have talked about NFL injuries in detail now.
-You have learned how to interpret injury reports, how injury reports have changed over time, and how you can take advantage of situations where there is a discrepancy between the odds a sportsbook has set and the implied odds you have calculated.
+You’ve now read about NFL injuries in detail.
+You have also learned how to interpret injury reports, how injury reports have changed over time, and how you can take advantage of situations where there is a discrepancy between the odds a sportsbook has set and the implied odds you have calculated.

 Also, while we have focused on NFL injuries in this article, a lot of what we have talked about is also applicable to other sports.
 So, always account for injuries when you are handicapping, especially for sports where the risk of injury is high.
 Good luck!